 Work with the Industrial Sponsor Chair and Treasurer to issue advertisement invoices and collect and deposit advertising income.

-Send additional copies of Newsletters to each of the following: Conference Program Chair (75).
+Send additional copies of the Newsletter to each of the following: the Conference Program Chair (75).

 Submit electronic copy of Newsletter to the Webmaster for webpage and electronic archive.